 Events that include a revenue trait will be used to calculate you return on ad spend.

-Below we see an example of a visitor’s journey with events like ad touch, conversion, or type in traffic included.
+Below we see an example of a visitor’s journey with ad touches, conversions, and type in traffic included.
 At the moment the specific dates are not as important as the concepts.

 - Attribution App uses a multi-touch Attribution model which considers all your ad channels when providing credit for a conversion.